Skip to main content

 </html>

-• capture video stream in opencv,
+• capture video stream in OpenCV,

 • send video from windows,

-• stream opencv result to web browser
+• stream opencv result to a web browser

 • reach web camera in WSL